PaperMC/PaperDocs/source/java-update/index.rst

 MCProHosting
 ~~~~~~~~~~~~

-When loading 1.17, the server will automatically be set to Java 16 and you don't
+When loading 1.17+, the server will automatically be set to Java 17 and you don't
 have to do anything whatsoever.
-If you want to test Java 16 on Minecraft 1.16 or
-earlier, you will need to set the server type to *Snapshot*, then put Paper back
-on the server manually.
+To run Java 17 on prior versions you'll want to
+select a 1.17+ server type and then manually specify the jar.

 Minehub
 ~~~~~~~~~~~~